 An F-1 visa is the certification issued by the United States Consulate or Embassy granting foreign nationals legal permission to present themselves for inspection for admission at a port of entry to the United States.
 It is represented by a multicolored stamp in your passport.
 It is important to note that immigration officials at any United States port of entry can deny admission to any foreign national with a valid visa issued by a United States Embassy.
 The visa may be issued for single or multiple entries up to the date of expiration indicated.
 An American Embassy or Consulate abroad must renew a single entry visa to reenter the United States.
 With a multiple-entry visa, departure and reentry to the United States is allowed up to the expiration date indicated on the visa.
 In addition to a valid visa, you must always travel with a valid I-20 that has been signed by the Designated School Official.

 No visa is extended or issued from within the United States.
 You should obtain a NEW VISA from your home country if you plan to reenter the United States after your visa has expired, or if your visa status has changed while you have been in the United States.

 The I-20 indicates that an international applicant has been accepted as a full-time, degree-seeking student to study at a U.S. academic institution.The I-20 is used to obtain an F-1 or F-2 Visa.
 The information on your I-20 must be kept current at all times.
-If it needs to be renewed or adjusted due to a change of major, contact The Office of International Programs.
+If it needs to be renewed or adjusted due to a change of major, contact International Student Support.
 The USCIS requires that before traveling, you must have your I-20 signed by a Designated School Official (DSO) at International Student Support office.